Posts Tagged ‘happiness habits’

 Dangerous, deranged thoughts can drive us crazy and do us great harm if we do not deal with them quickly, dramatically and effectively.

 Don’t give dangerous, deranged thoughts time and attention to take hold.
-It’s always easier to step out of a shallow dip than having to climb out of a deep hole.
+It’s always easier to step out of a shallow spot than having to climb out of a deep hole.

-When you encounter a bad, dangerous deranged thought, immediately reject it and redirect your attention to answering the question, “How would the person I want to be think and act, what would they do?”
+When you encounter bad, dangerous deranged thinking, immediately reject it and redirect your attention to answering the question, “How would the person I want to be think, act and feel, what would they do?”

 Visualize yourself as the person you want to be, take on their perspectives and persona and “Practice Being The Person You Want To Be.”
 It’s that simple!

-What’s a dangerous and deranged thoughts?
-Thoughts that are illegal, harmful or detrimental to your health and well-being.
+What are dangerous and deranged thoughts?
+Thoughts that are illegal, harmful or detrimental to your health and well-being or hurtful to others.

-This illustrates The Three Fundamental Truths at the foundation of the Happiness Habit:
+This illustrates The Three Fundamental Truths that are the Foundation of the Happiness Habit:

 1) The most important decision we make on a moment to moment basis is where we focus our time and attention.
 The sum of these decisions is our life.